Cayenne Peppers – The Aspirin and Tylenol Free Answer to Pain Relief

 Seriously, Food Cravings and Weight Loss Too?!

-As you can see (or read actually), cayenne offers some pretty remarkable health benefits.
+Cayenne offers some pretty remarkable health benefits.
 Another significant bonus to add on the list is cayenne’s contribution to weight loss.
 With all the fad diets, overpriced MLM supplements, and weight loss gimmicks out there, cayenne is a simple and effective aid to losing weight.
-In fact, cayenne is an ingredient in the master cleanse; a popular weight loss and body detox drink.

 Cayenne can regulate appetite which is known to help reduce calorie intake and food cravings.
 The heat initially induced by cayenne also boosts metabolism, basically transforming your body into a fat burning machine.